trinlol/Stylus-themes/README.md

         --accent-hover: #5096e6;
         --border-color: #1E232B;
         --hover: #131721;
-Might be some other stuff I forgot to mention that you will need to change.
+Change the ChatBot's user color by CTRL+F "#shout .chatBot" Might be some other stuff I forgot to mention that you will need to change.
 CTRL+F is your friend :)
 ```